How Did We Find Water on the Moon and Where Did It Come From?

 How We Found Out

 The whole reason for this discussion starts with Apollo 16.
 Like previous Apollo missions it brought back lunar samples, but unlike previous missions these ones were rusty upon examination.
 Scientists at the time including the geologist on Apollo 16 Larry Taylor concluded that the rocks were contaminated by Earth water and that was that, end of story.
 But a 2003 study found that Apollo 15 and 17 rocks had water in them, bringing the debate back.
 Evidence from Clementine and the Lunar Prospector probe did offer encouraging hints of water, but no definite findings.
 Flash forward to October 9, 2009 when the Lunar Crater Observatory and Sensing Satellite (LCROSS) fired a small rocket into the 60 mile-wide Cabeus crater, located near the south pole of the moon.
 Whatever was in the crater was vaporized by the explosion and a plume of gas and particles was shot into space.
 LCROSS collected telemetry for four minutes before crashing into that same crater.
-Upon analysis it showed that up to 5% of the lunar soil was made of water.
-Suddenly the Apollo 16 rocks were very interesting - and not a fluke (Grant 59, Barone 14, Kruesi, Zimmerman 50).
+Upon analysis it showed that up to 5% of the lunar soil was made of water and that the temperatures at the location were near -370o Celsius, helping to secure and preserve the water there by eliminating sublimation effects.
+Suddenly the Apollo 16 rocks were very interesting - and not a fluke (Grant 59, Barone 14, Kruesi, Zimmerman 50, Arizona).

 Oh, if it had only been that easy to put this to bed.
 But when the Lunar Reconnaissance Orbiter (LRO) (which had been launched with LCROSS) continued to circle the moon and study, it found that while water is on the moon, it is not common.
 In fact, it found that there is 1 molecule of H20 for every 10,000 particles of lunar soil.
 This was way less than the concentration found by LCROSS, so what happened?
 Was the Lunar Exploration Neutron Detector (LEND) instrument sending false readings?
 (Zimmerman 52)